Kim Ban-jang

 Yoo Cheol-sang (Korean: 유철상) better known by his stage name Kim Ban-jang (김반장) is a South Korean singer.
 He is the leader, vocal and drummer of the band Windy City.
+He has also been a key member of various other Korean reggae bands, including the gugak fusion band I&I Djangdan.

 In May 2016, he joined the cast of variety show I Live Alone.